kubek2k/heroku-aws-lambda-buildpack/README.md

 ## What could be done better

 First of all - this solution shouldn't be treated as neither something permanent nor final.
   * Ideally Amazon will someday address issues that this buildpack tries to solve, and I will be able to delete it :),
+  * One could see a discrepancy between this solution and aformentioned 12factor app config (the real artifact deployed to lambda differs from env to env), but at least from outside it looks like config is externalized.
   * I can see a huge issue with a requirement of invoking `heroku run deploy` after each deploy/configuration change/promotion.
 This is something that is really hard to automate within heroku.
 One way to somehow deal with it is to scale deploy worker to 1 `Free` dyno - it will cause the deploy to be run multiple times within the day, but its `Free` so... ;)